rzymek/any-toolkit/README.md

 # any-toolkit

-A toolkit of utility methods for testing purposes.
+A toolkit of utility methods for generating values for tests.

 ## Installation